Azure/azure-sdk-for-java/sdk/notificationhubs/azure-messaging-notificationhubs/README.md

-# Azure Notification Hubs SDK for JavaScript
+# Azure Notification Hubs SDK for Java

 Azure Notification Hubs provide a scaled-out push engine that enables you to send notifications to any platform (Apple, Amazon Kindle, Android, Baidu, Web, Windows, etc.) from any back-end (cloud or on-premises).
 Notification Hubs works great for both enterprise and consumer scenarios.
 Here are a few example scenarios: